Bill Sponsored by Schaer, Mosquera, Green, Tucker, Lampitt, Vainieri Huttle, Quijano, Wimberly, Pintor Marin & Jasey

-The bill would require that the information include, but not be limited to, a list, by county, of: grant programs and homeless intervention programs that provide assistant services to homeless veterans, homeless persons, and persons at imminent risk of homelessness; homeless services provided by the Departments of Military and Veterans Affairs (DMVA), Children and Families (DCF), Human Services (DHS), and Health (DOH); and other municipal, county, state, or federal housing and homeless prevention programs that provide supportive services to homeless persons or those at imminent risk of homelessness.
+The bill would require that the information include, but not be limited to, a list, by county, of: grant programs and homeless intervention programs supplying grants and providing referral assistance services to homeless veterans, homeless persons, and persons at imminent risk of homelessness, as applicable; homeless services provided by the Departments of Military and Veterans Affairs (DMVA), Children and Families (DCF), Human Services (DHS), and Health (DOH); and other municipal, county, state, or federal housing and homeless prevention programs that provide supportive services to homeless persons or those at imminent risk of homelessness.

 The bill would require that DCA ensure, in consultation with DCF, DHS, DOH and DMVA, that: the information posted on the DCA website be available on each department’s website, and be updated as necessary; and a link to the information be posted to the Internet website of every county and municipal welfare agency, DCPP local office, and veterans service offices in the state.

 As used in the bill, “homeless person” means a teen, a young adult, a veteran, an unemployed or underemployed person, a person with mental illness, or a person with developmental disabilities who is living outside, or in a building not meant for human habitation or which the person has no legal right to occupy, or in an emergency shelter, or in a temporary housing program which may include a transitional and supportive housing program if habitation time limits exist, or temporarily in the home of another household, or in a motel.